FRTNX/math-drills/README.md

 [![Math Drills stats page](src/assets/images/readme/3.png?raw=true "Math Drills Stats 1")](https://github.com/FRTNX/math-drills/blob/master/src/assets/images/readme/3.png)

 Here users have access to a variety of stats that help keep track of their progress.
 All active user operations may be toggled and compared.
-Eventually this data will be used more competitively, with features like a leaderboard to help motivate users.
+Eventually this data will be displayed more competitively, with features like a leaderboard to help motivate users.

 [![Math Drills stats page 2](src/assets/images/readme/4.png?raw=true "Math Drills Stats 2")](https://github.com/FRTNX/math-drills/blob/master/src/assets/images/readme/4.png)